HyShai/Nearest-Hatzolah-Finder/README.md

 Implemented using a k-d tree and the nearest neighbor search algorithm.

-The epicenters are rough guesses; and some areas are overlapping (seemingly an issue in NYC and Passaic).
-Please open an issue if you are getting incorrect results.

 Currently this is only for North America.
+Please open an issue if you're getting incorrect results.

+Credit to Moshe Berman for compiling the list of Hatzolah chapters.
+Check out his [Hatzalah app on the App Store](https://itunes.apple.com/us/app/hatzalah/id409666463?mt=8).